N02468/Book-Paradise/README.md

 # Book-Paradise
-We make a website on  real world case study by using Frontend Development
+We make this website on  real world case study by using Frontend Development